24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 6.)
 Reusable Food Storage Containers

 Pop leftovers into food storage containers with lids and there will be no need for plastic wrap.
-Reusable food storage containers made from glass or stainless steel are durable, food safe and dishwasher safe.
-Durable, reusable plastic containers with recycle code #5 are fine in a pinch as well.
-Remember, reusable lunch containers can also double as food storage containers for leftovers.
+Reusable containers made from glass or stainless steel are durable, food safe and dishwasher safe.
+You can also use glass jars, mason jars or any other glass containers that you have on hand.
+Durable, reusable plastic containers with recycle code #5 are a type of safer plastic that you can use in a pinch as well.
+Remember, reusable lunch containers can also double as food storage containers for leftovers and are a great way to reduce food waste.

 Check out some of the best reusable food storage containers: